 Only a few moments away walking or by bike from 2 of the best bio-organic markets in Amsterdam, it's a culinary dream.
-It is also walking distance to several excellent restaurants including Marius, Pikoteo, Bikkers aan de Werf as well as a few local bars and cafés such as Westerdok Cafe, Blaauwhooft, De Gouden Reael and many more in the nearby Jordaan neighbourbood.
+It is also walking distance to several excellent restaurants including Marius, Pikoteo, Bikkers aan de Werf as well as a few local bars and cafs such as Westerdok Cafe, Blaauwhooft, De Gouden Reael and many more in the nearby Jordaan neighbourbood.
 See our Guidbook section for more recommendations!

 Also included are:

-- Welcome bottle of wine and a couple of Dutch beers
+- A couple of cold Dutch beers

 - Wireless high-speed internet (200/20 Mbps) suitable for high-demand use